 The Old Testament Is the Story of Jesus

 Jesus is the reason.
 As women, we know that the unconditional love of a savior who died for us is a truth that speaks right to the heart of women.
 He is the answer to our wounds, our scars, our pain—even if we are still working on internalizing and putting into practice those truths.

 For example, have you ever noticed that Job alludes to the need for a mediator between God and man?
 He does so in chapter 9.
-Job himself is a foreshadow of a righteous One that would suffer.
-Or how about Joshua who bore the same name as Jesus (in the Hebrew) leading God’s people to the promised land?
-There are, of course, references to a redeemer, a savior in the Psalms and prophecies about the coming Messiah in the books of the prophets.
+Job himself is a foreshadowing of a righteous One that would suffer.
+Or how about Joshua, who bore the same name as Jesus (in Hebrew), leading God’s people to the promised land?
+There are, of course, references to a redeemer, a savior in the Psalms, and prophecies about the coming Messiah in the books of the prophets.